 If you decide to come to Canada, when you arrive it is likely that you will encounter Indigenous people in at least one of the following situations:

 - You will see them in protests against oil pipelines, police violence, poor social services and living conditions, government double standards

 - You will see them in institutions advocating for better services for other Indigenous people and pushing for institutions to recognize the harm caused to Indigenous people and the value of Indigenous knowledge systems

-- You will see them sometimes in the streets, experiencing hardship, homelessness, and substance misuse.
+- You will see them sometimes in precarious circumstances, experiencing hardship, homelessness, and substance misuse.